|Uses||Rhythm, Lead, Crunch, Clean|

 UPS / DOWNS:

-Superb release from Kuassa here.
+Superb release from Kuassa here, it’s very obvious that they have taken a step forward in all areas.
 I couldn’t be happier with this amp sim.
 Kuassa took classic Marshall amps, put their stamp on them and put together a really nice package here.
-I loved this plugin and I will be using it a lot in the future.
+I love this plugin and I will be using it a lot in the future.

 See more – Meet&Greet with the Kuassa Caliburn